-Product feasibility studies are serial researches carried out to investigate whether a product or idea is profitable, in demand, and viable for production.
-It takes place before you invest money into your actual design and manufacturing process.
+Feasibility study definition can be summarised as a series of researches carried out to investigate whether a product or idea is profitable, in demand, and viable for production.
+The feasibility study takes place before you invest money into your actual design and manufacturing process.
 It is crucial for both start-ups and giant companies that look for long-term profits with innovations.
-It can help avoid some risks and turn them into opportunities.
+A feasibility study can also help avoid some risks and turn them into opportunities.

 Product ideas are a dime a dozen.
 Thousands of ideas pop into existence every day, but not all of them can be pursued.
 Some need to be eliminated from consideration, otherwise, companies can throw plenty of costly resources down the drain on a fruitless endeavour.
 One way of finding out if a product idea is worth pursuing is by looking at the idea feasibility.
 That is where the concept of a feasibility study comes in to shed some much-needed light.

 When we say something is feasible, we mean doing that thing is practical given the circumstances.
 A feasibility study means ascertaining the practicality of undertaking that particular thing; which in our case, is a product development project based on a product idea.

 Looking at the feasibility of the idea is something that can tell you whether moving forward with the idea is worth it or not.
 For example, you might have a brilliant and unique product idea and a market with plenty of demand, but your lack of resources can make it less of a feasible product.
 This means if you undertake such a project, you are less likely to succeed.

 And suppose you have two feasible ideas that you want to pursue.
 A feasibility study can reveal which idea you should move forward with first.
 In some scenarios, when doing projects simultaneously, one can hinder the ability for completing the other.
 It could be that the project being hindered is the one that could bring in the most returns.
 A feasibility study can help avoid such mistakes.